sambs/angular-sb-token-input/Readme.md

-An angular tag input directive for ivo.
+An angular token input directive for ivo.

 To Do:
 - set view value?